||2 June 2021

 I had eight military court hearings.
 At the last one, which was on 13 October 2021, I was sentenced in a plea bargain to six months in prison and fined NIS 1,500.
 I was also given a suspended sentence of eight months suspended for three years.
 I accepted the plea bargain instead of spending more time in prison.

-I spent 61 days at Megiddo and then I was transferred to Ofer prison.
+I spent 61 days at Megiddo and then I was transferred to Ofer prison, near Jerusalem.
 I spent about three months at Ofer and then I was taken back to Megiddo where I spent the rest of my prison sentence.

 I had one family visit.
 At Megiddo I called home once every 14 days from a monitored phone provided by the prison authority.
 In prison I exercised and I helped in the kitchen and cooked food for the prisoners.